 Supply chain transparency is a growing trend in the clothing industry, in part, because consumers are demanding it.
-A study from the MIT Sloan School of Management found that consumers would be willing to pay 2 per cent to 10 per cent more for products from companies that provide greater supply chain transparency, including full disclosure of where their products are coming from, under what conditions they are being made and what components and materials were used.
+A study from the MIT Sloan School of Management found that consumers would be willing to pay 2 to 10 per cent more for products from companies that provide greater supply chain transparency, including full disclosure of where their products are coming from, under what conditions they are being made and what components and materials were used.

 Work done by transparency advocates has paved the way for greater supply chain disclosure, with the level of information publicly available having increased significantly over the past decade.
 Twenty-five years ago, no major garment company disclosed their suppliers, having considered their supplier list to be sensitive business information, which could put them at a competitive disadvantage if disclosed.
-In the late 1990s and early 2000s, major apparel brands, such as Nike and Adidas, began disclosing the names and addresses of their factories in response to a campaign led by United Students Against Sweatshops (USAS).
+In the late 1990s and early 2000s, major apparel brands, like Nike and Adidas, began disclosing the names and addresses of their factories in response to a campaign led by United Students Against Sweatshops (USAS).

 Supply chain transparency is a powerful tool to defend workers’ rights, improve ethical business practices and build trust with consumers and other stakeholders – so then why is the fashion industry keeping consumers in the dark?